-All of the 13 initial witnesses that prosecutors called to testify that Türfent was a member of a terrorist organization later recanted their written testimony, saying police extracted it under threat or torture, the daily Evrensel reported after the hearing on June 14, 2017.
+All of the 13 initial witnesses that prosecutors called to testify that Türfent was a member of a terrorist organization later recanted their written testimony, saying police extracted it under threat or torture, Evrensel reported after the hearing on June 14, 2017.
 The witnesses told the court said they did not know who Türfent was when they signed their testimonies, and some said that police put guns to their heads to make them sign.
-One said that police ripped out two of his teeth and threatened to take out more if he tried to recant later, according to news reports.
+One said that police pulled out two of his teeth and threatened to take out more if he tried to recant later, according to news reports.
 "I signed the testimony while my head was being banged on the desk.
 I did not know what was written on it," one witness told the court.
 "I was detained for five days and subjected to torture," another said.
 "They made me sign the testimony by saying they would shoot me in the head," said another, according to press reports.

 At a hearing in August 2017, another witness who is a minor identified in press reports only by his initials D.B., told the court that authorities pressured him to testify against Türfent and that the testimony had not been taken in the presence of a lawyer, the press freedom group P24 reported.
 D.B. recanted his testimony and told the court that he did not know the defendant.

 Türfent attended the hearing via teleconference, but without audio because of technical problems.
 Despite all witnesses saying they were pressured to falsely accuse the journalist of terrorism, the court did not release Türfent.